IVDC-Club-IIT-Indore/IITISoC-23-IVR1-LaneDetection-using-LimitedComputationPower/Lane_detection_using_DL/Lane_Detection_and_Drivable_area_segmentation_using_YOLOPv2/README.md

 2.[demo](https://github.com/IVDC-Club-IIT-Indore/IITISoC-23-IVR1-LaneDetection-using-LimitedComputationPower/blob/main/Lane_detection_using_DL/Lane_Detection_and_Drivable_area_segmentation_using_YOLOPv2/demo.py): Pipeline return output images and videos with lanes predicted using the already trained model and input feed.

 3.[custom_demo](https://github.com/IVDC-Club-IIT-Indore/IITISoC-23-IVR1-LaneDetection-using-LimitedComputationPower/blob/main/Lane_detection_using_DL/Lane_Detection_and_Drivable_area_segmentation_using_YOLOPv2/custom_demo.py): A slightly modified version for which the code is present in the custom_demo.py file.
 It is an almost exact copy of the original with a few minor changes.
+Basically it detects only the lanes and no drivable area is detected.

 References :